South Korea presidential scandal: What you need to know

 Choi's movement mixed strands of all three faiths, and claimed the ability to communicate with the dead and produce objects offering magical protection, according to Korean media.

-During Park's inauguration, the president stood in front of a tree bedecked with colorful silk purses, reportedly recommended by Choi to bring prosperity and good fortune.
+During Park's inauguration, the President stood in front of a tree bedecked with colorful silk purses, reportedly recommended by Choi to bring prosperity and good fortune.

 Stemming the scandal

+Thousands of protesters took to the streets to call for Park's resignation after news of the scandal broke.
+Prosecutors investigated Choi and placed her under "emergency detention."

-As president, Park is immune from prosecution for anything but insurrection or treason, and her term is not due to end until 2018.
-However, she can be impeached by the National Assembly, the country's parliament, and the supreme constitutional court.
+South Korean presidents are immune from prosecution for anything but insurrection or treason, and Park's term wasn't due to end until 2018.

-Thousands of protesters have taken to the streets to call for her immediate resignation however, and prosecutors are investigating Choi, who has been placed under "emergency detention."

-On Thursday, Park sacked her prime minister and replaced two other key cabinet positions.
-She has also called on several key aides to resign.
+The country's constitutional court will now deliberate the impeachment motion against Park, a process that could take up to 180 days.

+Prime Minister Hwang Kyo-ahn is now acting President, and will hold the post for the duration of the court's deliberation.

 Reputational fallout

-Park's approval rating has plummeted since "Choi Soon-sil-gate" began, dropping to 21.1% last week, according to local pollsters.

-While analysts do not think the controversy will have too much effect on the country's economy, it couldn't come at a worse time for brand Korea in the wake of the Samsung exploding phones scandal.

-It may also hamper the Park administration's ability to tackle key economic and security issues, exacerbating her Saenuri Party's weak standing in the National Assembly following April elections.
+Park's approval ratings have plummeted, hampering her administration's ability to tackle key economic and security issues.

+The scandal exacerbated her Saenuri Party's weak standing in the National Assembly following April elections.

-North Korea has also been quick to rain criticism on Park, a longtime target of the country's propaganda machine.
+North Korea was also quick to rain criticism on Park, a longtime target of the country's propaganda machine.

 "Choi's acts are clear evidence of Park Geun-hye being an incompetent old person," an article on propaganda website Uriminzokkiri said, according to the Korea Times.